Slashdot

 Re: (Score:2)

-Beta versioning (Score:4, Interesting)
+Beta versioning (Score:5, Interesting)

 Is there some obscure point of pride for remaining in "beta" versioning for that long?
 What's the point of that?
 It's been quite functional and stable for many years now.
 Understating your version number is no better than Chrome and Firefox's ridiculous version number race, IMO.
 Not a huge deal, of course.
 I just wonder why this is a thing.